About the Cape Cod Canal Region

 KIDS RIDE FREE- This is a special 2 hour sightseeing cruise because KIDS RIDE FREE!
 Available during the summer schedule only at 4:00 pm, Monday through Saturday.

-A little background music, beautiful sunset, cash bar, a cheese tray...need we say more?
+A little background music, beautiful sunset and a cash bar.
 Available during the summer schedule only at 7:00 pm, Tuesday through Thursday.

-It's a singing good time, cruising the Canal, listening to all of your Dixieland favorites with Lee Childs' Bourbon Street Paraders, Available during the summer schedule only at 1:30 pm on Sundays.
+It’s a singing good time, cruising the Canal, listening to all of your Dixieland favorites with the Bourbon Street Paraders, Available during the summer schedule only at 1:30 pm on Sundays.

 For further information about the Canal Region, please visit: